fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 - Tom Philpott, [Why The Atlantic’s Defense of Junk Food Fails](http://www.motherjones.com/tom-philpott/2013/06/fat-chance-why-atlantics-defense-junk-food-fails), _Mother Jones_ (August 2013).

 {% include alert.html class='danger' title='Reading reflection' text="
-Everyone writes on the same question today: Which perspective do you find more compelling why?
+Everyone writes on the same question today: Which perspective do you find more compelling?
+WHY?
+HOW?
+WHY?
+HOW?
+I'm not interested in ONLY your opinion---I want to you to make an argument as to WHY and HOW one article was more effective than the other.
 What expertise is required to understand how to 'end' obesity?
-Is that ever possible?
 "%}